communitiesuk/auto-ml-pipeline/README.md

 ```
 ### Provide custom pre-processing steps

 You can add custom pre-processing steps to the pipeline using the pre_processing_pipeline_steps list variable.
-This works with scalers and imputers from Scikit learn.
+This works with scalers and imputers from scikit-learn.
 If this variable is removed the default pre-processing pipeline will be used: FilterFeatures(), StandardScaler()

 ```python